 Attack die: Red (Fire)

-Defence token: Blue (Water)
+Defence enhancements: Blue (Water)

-Attack token: Yellow (Air)
+Attack enhancements: Yellow (Air)

 Yellow represents things which tend to assist your attack, as well as helping you with mental and psychological factors in social interactions.
 This represents your confidence, talent, and adaptability.